-While this may not seem like a lot at first glance, take into consideration the birth weight for other dogs.
-Small and medium size breeds at birth typically weight between 0.15 pounds – 0.6 pounds.
+While this may not seem like a lot at first glance, take into consideration the birth weight of other dogs.
+Small and medium size breeds at birth typically weigh between 0.15 pounds – 0.6 pounds.

-As you’ll find out in #14, Great Dane’s birth weight is a far cry from what they will weight as fully grown adults!
+As you’ll find out in #14, Great Dane’s birth weight is a far cry from what they will weigh as fully grown adults!

 12. Puppies can eat 10+ cups of food per day!